There are numerous opportunities for graduate work in Asian Studies at

 Scores must be submitted directly to the Graduate School by ETS to be considered official.

-Exemption from TOEFL: The TOEFL is not required of applicants who have studied full-time for two
+Exemption from TOEFL or IELTS: The TOEFL/IELTS is not required of applicants who have studied full-time for two

 or more years in a college or university where English is the language of instruction AND the college

 or university is located in a country where English is the native language.

 Each applicant must submit, along with an on-line application;

 a statement of purpose, three letters of recommendation, and college transcripts.
 We do prefer